MediciHouse07/Learning_Records/FM_05_statistics_110.md

 4754 mins, distribution is blue print of each probability that a r.v. will be a specific number;
 ### Lecture 8

+2022/12/01

+3530<->End

+- write down the formula is not end of proof, you also need to check if it fits the sanity check
+- if the sample size is big also if the number that choose is small, with replacement and without replacement concides to with replacement

 2022/11/30

 3000<->4500